You want smart political talk without the meltdowns?

 That's why she's denying she leaked anything.

-She did not go, she's not Evelyn Farkas.
+She did not go.

 But the reality is this.

-You know, there were occasions when I see received a report in which U.S. person was referred to, no name, sometimes in that context, to understand the importance of the report.
+You know, there were occasions when I received a report in which U.S. person was referred to, no name, sometimes in that context, to understand the importance of the report.

 It's necessary to request who that U.S. citizen was.

-What she's admitting there is that if anybody is picked up incidentally that's not a target, she is now basically saying all past precedents as it relates to surveilling individuals that have Fourth Amendment protections that she destroyed them.
+She is now basically saying all past precedents as it relates to surveilling individuals that have Fourth Amendment protections, that she destroyed them.

-Now that to me is a huge story.
+Now, that to me is a huge story.

-And the answer is no, I'm not.
+And the answer is, no, I'm not.

 I have always assumed all throughout the Obama years that I was a target.